Scutellaria (Lamiaceae)

 S. incana - Hoary skullcap.
 An eastern North American native.
 Broad basal leaves and un branching stem with blue-purple flowers.
 Seed pods make a striking display.
 A wonderful native garden plant.

 S. laterifolia - Known as Mad-Dog skullcap.
 Native to Eastern US.
 Not particularly showy.
-A well known and safe nervine tonic.
+A well known and safe nerve tonic.

 Baicalensis sold in gallon pots.
-Incana and laterifolia in quarts.
+Incana, pontica and laterifolia in deep 4” pots.

 species 'Cultivar':

 There are as many as 300 species of scutellaria or skullcap with worldwide distribution.
 The Latin word ‘scutella’ means little dish, referring to the shape of the calyx.
 The common name ‘skullcap’ is another reference to the shape of the flower.
-We continue to mine this genus as there are many ornamental species in addition to some of the well known medicinal species, including some sweet little rock garden plants.
+We continue to mine this genus as there are many garden worthy species, well known medicinals, and some sweet little rock garden plants.
 Currently we carry three fairly well known species.

 S. baicalensis - A bushy perennial with decumbent stems.
 Bears blue flowers along one side of the stem over a long period.
 Spreading habit to 3’ wide.
 Traditional Chinese medicinal.